DoNOTSTEALmyWORK/public/README.md

 # public
 Public files for my cv.
 Emmanuele Fumagalli is my nickname, my real name is Mohammad Fumagalli.
-I was adopted by an Italian family in Italy, long time ago.
+I has been adopted by an Italian family, long time ago.